JudeShamsi/in-season/README.md

 2. From root directory run 'npm i' to install dependencies

-3. From root folder run application using 'npm run dev'
+3. From root directory run application using 'npm run dev'